Categorised in: Continuity Planning

 - Create a plan to maintain operations

 Once a plan is put in place you will want to test it out and practice as if a disaster had just occurred.
 Just like a fire drill, you want to make sure you team and staff do not feel scared or overwhelmed if/when a disaster hits.
-Testing and practice will also help you to spot if there is a weakness in your plan which can be fixed before a real disaster hits.
+Testing and practice will also help you to spot if there are any weaknesses in your plan, which can be fixed before a real disaster hits.